CtrlK

 Completeness

-Clearly answers both what (detect vulnerabilities, analyze codebases, provide remediation) AND when with explicit 'Use this skill when...' clause and specific trigger phrases listed.
+Clearly answers both 'what' (detect SQL injection vulnerabilities, analyze codebases, identify flaws, provide remediation) and 'when' (explicit 'Use this skill when...' clause with specific trigger phrases).

 3 / 3